-NIST, "Four Principles of Explainable Artificial Intelligence" (September 2021), the divisions and may adversely affect the collaboration between the organizations.
+NIST, "Four Principles of Explainable Artificial Intelligence" (September 2021),

+We are a relatively large company, and we don't have difficulty achieving the behavioral goals related to general corporate governance.
+However, we are concerned that the internal organizational differentiation creates a gap in the expertise or level of understanding between the divisions and may adversely affect the collaboration between the organizations.
 For example, as for the service desk for inquiries established to achieve the Behavioral Goal 3-1-2, we are afraid that failure to understand technical details by the person responding to inquiries may result in delay in discovering a serious incident.
 Although we make efforts to improve the literacy of our employees to achieve the Behavioral Goal 3-2, for the time being, we will actively report to the management about not only the summary but also the details of inquiries from external parties.